not-Ian/sheldonsTattoo/README.md

 ## Installation

 1. Install Python 3.
 I'm using 3.6.11.
 Our versions don't have to be exactly the same.
 Download python here: https://www.python.org/downloads/
 2. Install all the packages this project uses.
 This can be done by opening up a `terminal` or `command prompt` *(depending on if you're on OSX or Windows)*, navigating to the directory this project is saved in using terminal *(this is done with the `cd`.
-You might run something like this command to go to my project directory on Windows: `cd ".\Development\python\Sheldons Tattoo"` or something like this command if you're on OSX: `cd "~/Development/python/Sheldons\ Tattoo`)*.
+You might run something like this command to go to your project directory on Windows: `cd ".\Development\python\Sheldons Tattoo"` or something like this command if you're on OSX: `cd "~/Development/python/Sheldons\ Tattoo`)*.
 Then finally, run this command: `pip install -r requirements.txt`.
 This should take some time to install everything, and there might be some prompts asking if you're sure you want to download.

 3. You'll also need to install a webdriver in order for one of the Python packages "Selenium" to interact with a web browser.
 Instructions for that can be found here: https://selenium-python.readthedocs.io/installation.html